rcarver/config/doc/SECRETS.md

 Decryption is done using the settings defined by the current configuration level.

+## Secrets and nodes

+In order to decrypt secrets, each node must have access to the partition key(s).
+To do this, the node must either have a copy of the master secret or the derived partition key.
+Since distributing the master secret would expose all possible derived secrets, Config instead only distributes the derived partition keys used by the node.

+Key distribution is done when a node is bootstrapped.
+Doing so means that the node has no dependence on a key server or the like.
+However, because the keys are only updated at bootstrap it's important to decide up front on the encryption settings for a cluster.

+TODO: how would secrets rotation work?
+It should be possible to redistribute keys without necessarily re-bootstrapping a node.

 ## Examples

 Following is an example to demonstrate the secrets workflow.